-Cider vinegar is mild, with the slightest apple flavor.
-Use as a sub for most vinegars.
-It’s also said to have many health properties, helping to lower blood pressure and aid with nausea and migraines.
+Hands down, the best substitute for rice vinegar is apple cider vinegar: It’s mild, with a faint apple flavor that won’t overpower (though when used for pickling, the apple flavor will be much more pronounced).
+You can actually use it as a sub for most vinegars.
+ACV is also said to have many health benefits, helping to lower blood pressure and aid with nausea and migraines.

 Balsamic vinegar is slightly tangy, with a mellow sweetness that becomes more defined with age.
 Drizzle over tortellini, caprese salads, baked chicken, or pizzas.
-White and regular are pretty much the same in terms of flavor.
+White balsamic vinegar and regular are pretty much the same in terms of flavor.

-White and red wine vinegars are rich and fruity.
-Use to round out rich, meaty dishes like stews and sauces, or to add punch to a vinaigrette.
+Red and white wine vinegars are rich, fruity, and tangy—a bit stronger than rice vinegar.
+Use them to round out rich, meaty dishes like stews and sauces, or to add punch to a vinaigrette.